wlsc/MoSeS-Client-Android/README.md

 ==============
-MoSeS-Client
+MoSeS-Client-Android (DISCONTINUED)
 ==============

-This is the Android client for the Mobile Sensing System (MoSeS)
+This is the Android client for the Mobile Sensing System (MoSeS) project @ Telecooperation Lab, TU Darmstadt

 ==============